 Address: 4521 Spring Grove Ave, Cincinnati, OH 45232

-Established in 1845, Spring Grove Cemetery is another national historic landmark located in Cincinnati.
-This beautiful cemetery is one of the largest and oldest rural cemeteries in the country.
-Covering 733 acres, the cemetery is home to over 12,000 trees and more than 80,000 monuments and gravestones.
+Established in 1845, Spring Grove Cemetery is another national historic landmark in Cincinnati.
+This beautiful cemetery is one of the country’s largest and oldest rural cemeteries.
+The cemetery covers 733 acres and has over 12,000 trees and over 80,000 monuments and gravestones.
 Spring Grove Cemetery is also a designated arboretum and bird sanctuary.

 The cemetery features a variety of beautiful gardens, including the Rose Garden, the Magnolia Garden, and the Rock Garden.
-The cemetery also has a mausoleum, which is the final resting place of over 6,000 people.
-There are several benches located throughout the cemetery, so you can take a break and enjoy the peaceful surroundings.
+The cemetery also has a mausoleum, the final resting place of over 6,000 people.
+Several benches are located throughout the cemetery, so you can take a break and enjoy the peaceful surroundings.

-It’s a bit of a “unique” attraction, but it’s definitely one of the best things to do in Cincinnati if you’re in need of a quiet and peaceful place to spend the day.
+It’s a bit of a “unique” attraction, but it’s one of the best things to do in Cincinnati if you need a quiet and peaceful place to spend the day.
 Exceptionally quiet.

 See Related: Fun & Best Things to Do in Cleveland, Ohio